 output.elasticsearch: hosts: ["https://<HOST>:443/api/v1/ingest/elastic-bulk"] username: <INGEST_TOKEN>

-<HOST> should be replaced with the hostname of your Humio cluster.
+<HOST> with the hostname of your Humio cluster.

 443. Beats’ default port is

-<REPOSITORY_NAME> is the repository you want to store you data in, e.g.
+<REPOSITORY_NAME> is the repository in which you wish to store you data.
+For example,

-sandbox if you want to use your personal repository.
+sandbox if you want to use your personal repository on Humio Cloud.

-<INGEST_TOKEN> should be replace with an Ingest Token from the repository.
+<INGEST_TOKEN> should be replaced with an Ingest Token for the repository.

-If your repository is still empty your a dialog on the search page will
+If your repository is empty, a dialog on the search page will

-For more information about the Beats data shippers, please take a look at Beats section.
+For more information about Beats data shippers, please take a look at Humio & Elastic Beats.